ed-rw/technical_writing/my_model_for_deployments/my_model_for_deployments.md

 ### A running process or processes on a machine

-The ultimate goal of most code that is written is that it is run by a machine, somewhere.
+The ultimate goal of most code that is written is to be run by a machine, somewhere.
 This code is going to be executed by a CPU, GPU, etc. within the context of a process or group of processes.
 The last step in a deployment is creating or updating the process(es) that run the artifact.